 Click the "Submit" button

 The login ID and the password are the same for the Novell network and Blackboard.
-If you are unable to change your password or if the steps that ITS has provided on its website do not work, please call ITS Helpdesk at 815-753-8100
+If you are unable to change your password or if the steps that DoIT has provided on its website do not work, please call IT Service Desk at 815-753-8100